tobi-spec/Machine-Learning/README.md

 Predicting future values based on the analysis of past data points in a chronological sequence.
 It is commonly used to anticipate trends, patterns, or behaviors in time-ordered datasets

-**IceCreamRevenue**: Basic idea of neuronal networks, additionally to a traditionally linear regression model approach for comparison.
+**Linear Regression**: Basic idea of neuronal networks, additionally to a traditionally linear regression model approach for comparison.
-All models are used to find the linear relationship between revenue of a ice cream salar and the temperature( data is of course not real world)
+All models are used to find the linear relationship between revenue of a ice cream salar and the temperature(data is of course not real world)

-**AirlinePassengers**: Predictor for airline passenger forecast, simple neuronal network for basic understanding timeseries forecasting.
+**Univariant Time Series Forecast**: Predictor for airline passenger forecast, simple neuronal network for basic understanding timeseries forecasting.

 ### Computervision
 Extract, process, and comprehend information from visual data, typically in the form of images or videos.
 Involves image recognition, object detection, and scene understanding.

-**Digit Classification**: Classifier for the mnist dataset of handwritten digit.
+**SimpleImageClassification**: Classifier for the mnist dataset of handwritten digit.
 MNIST is implementent in original data files to learn on data preparation.
 Done with and without the use of CNNs.

 ### Natural Language Processing